Gifty Twum-Ampofo: 2016 election

 In the 2016 Ghanaian general election, she won the Abuakwa North Constituency parliamentary seat with 17,838 votes making 59.23% of the total votes cast, while the NDC parliamentary candidate Victor Emmanuel Smith had 11,754 votes making 39.03% of the total votes cast and an Independent candidate Adjei Danquah Patrick had 524 votes making 1.74% of the total votes cast.

 2020 election

 In the 2020 Ghanaian general election, she again won the Abuakwa North Constituency parliamentary seat with 17,653 votes making 53.2% of the total votes cast, while the NDC parliamentary candidate Charles Yeboah Darko had 15,551 votes making 46.8% of the total votes cast.

-In the parliamentary primaries of 2024 for the NPP, she was defeated in her attempt to represent the party by Nana Ampaw Addo-Frempong.
+In 2024 parliamentary primaries election for the NPP, she was defeated in her attempt to represent the party by Nana Ampaw Addo-Frempong.
 Nana Ampaw secured 222 votes, surpassing his opponent who received 202 votes out of the total valid votes cast.